toolstack/lineage_wiki/pages/extracting_blobs_from_zips.md

 sudo mkdir system/vendor
 sudo mount vendor.img system/vendor/
 ```

+You must also now mount any other image files that you have in their respective directories.

 After you have mounted the image(s), move to the root directory of the sources of your device and run `extract-files.sh` as follows: